Thermostat replacement

 Step 1

-Set your oven to 350°F and place an independent oven thermometer in the center of the cavity to check actual temperature against the set point.
-A reading more than 50°F off indicates the oven temperature sensor has likely failed, since normal calibration drift is minor.
-Pro tip: let the oven fully preheat and stabilize for at least 15 minutes before reading the thermometer for an accurate result.
+First, set your oven to 350°F and place an independent oven thermometer in the center of the cavity to check the actual temperature against the set point.
+If you find a reading more than 50°F off, that likely indicates the oven temperature sensor has failed, as normal calibration drift is usually minor.
+Pro tip: let the oven fully preheat and stabilize for at least 15 minutes before reading the thermometer to get an accurate result.

 Step 2

-Locate the temperature sensor on the back wall of the oven interior, remove the two Phillips screws securing it, and disconnect the 2-pin harness.
-Use a multimeter to measure resistance across the sensor pins — a healthy sensor reads approximately 1,080–1,100 ohms at room temperature, and an open circuit or out-of-range reading confirms sensor failure requiring replacement.
+Next, locate the temperature sensor on the back wall of the oven interior.
+Remove the two Phillips screws securing it, and disconnect the 2-pin harness.
+Use a multimeter to measure resistance across the sensor pins.
+A healthy sensor reads approximately 1,080–1,100 ohms at room temperature, so if you get an open circuit or an out-of-range reading, it confirms sensor failure and requires replacement.
 Safety note: ensure the oven is fully powered off and cooled before handling the sensor or any internal wiring.

 Step 3

-If the sensor tests within spec, the issue is a calibration offset that can be corrected through the control panel without replacing any parts.
-Press and hold the Bake button for 5 seconds to enter calibration mode, then adjust the temperature offset to compensate for the measured error, staying within the maximum allowable range of ±35°F. This offset shifts the control board’s target threshold and is the correct fix for minor, consistent temperature drift.
+If the sensor tests within spec, the issue may be a calibration offset that can be corrected through the control panel.
+Press and hold the Bake button for 5 seconds to enter calibration mode, then adjust the temperature offset to compensate for the measured error, staying within the maximum allowable range of ±35°F. This offset shifts the control board’s target threshold and is the right fix for minor, consistent temperature drift.

 Step 4

-If calibration adjustments cannot bring the oven to within ±25°F of the set point despite a correctly functioning sensor, the temperature regulation circuit on the control board is failing and is not accurately responding to sensor feedback.
-In this case, replacing the control board is the appropriate repair, as no calibration or sensor fix will compensate for faulty board-level circuitry.
-Pro tip: document your calibration attempts before ordering the board, as this history helps confirm the diagnosis and may be useful for warranty or service records.
+If calibration adjustments cannot bring the oven to within ±25°F of the set point despite a functioning sensor, the temperature regulation circuit on the control board is likely failing.
+In this case, replacing the control board becomes necessary, as no calibration or sensor fix will compensate for faulty board-level circuitry.
+Pro tip: document your calibration attempts before ordering the board; this history helps confirm the diagnosis and may be useful for warranty or service records.

 Step 5

-Before closing out the repair, inspect the oven door gasket by closing the door on a piece of paper around the full perimeter and checking for resistance — a gasket in good condition should grip the paper firmly at all points.
-A damaged or compressed gasket allows heat to escape, which can make the oven appear to run consistently cold even after a correct sensor and calibration check.
-Replacing a worn gasket is inexpensive and eliminates heat loss as a variable, ensuring your temperature fix is accurate and lasting.
+Before closing out the repair, inspect the oven door gasket.
+Close the door on a piece of paper around the full perimeter and check for resistance.
+A gasket in good condition should grip the paper firmly at all points.
+A damaged or compressed gasket allows heat to escape, making the oven appear to run cold even after a correct sensor and calibration check.
+Replacing a worn gasket is inexpensive and ensures your temperature fix is accurate and lasting.

 Where to Buy Replacement Parts